Morrantho/sprincli/readme.md

 Now you can access it directly in terminal with: $sprincli <commandhere>

-On windows, add a new system variable, including Sprincli.jar

 ### Now what?

 Run $sprincli in your terminal for a list of commands.

 $sprincli new <projectName> will create a new spring boot application.
 This must be done before you can use any other commands.
-Then cd into the project and perform more commands.
+After running new, cd into the project to perform more commands.
+If you cant see the pom.xml, you're in the wrong folder.

-The run command doesnt work yet.
-Use <code>mvn spring-boot:run</code> at the root of your project for the time being.
-You'll need maven of course.
+Use <code>mvn spring-boot:run</code> at the root of your project to launch your spring server.